 The Truth:

 Okay, let’s start here.
 Yes, ATS systems are software, but no, they don’t have the emotional range of a cold-hearted robot.
-They’re not sitting there gleefully rejecting every resume that dares to cross the path.
+They’re not sitting there gleefully rejecting every resume that dares to cross their path.
+(And, in case you’re wondering, ATS stands for applicant tracking software.)

 ATS systems are simply tools used by hiring teams to organize, filter, and manage resumes.
 Think of them as databases that help employers and recruiters sift through hundreds (sometimes thousands!) of applications by ranking resumes based on keywords, experience, and qualifications.
 But—surprise, surprise—a human still reviews those top resumes.
 If your resume is solid, targeted, and relevant to the job, it has a very real chance of landing in that hiring manager’s hands.